 Top Baits: Shallow crankbaits, small jigs and spinnerbaits.

 Fish shallow to moderate depths as the walleye move into the shallows to spawn.
 Gravel ledges, points and submerged humps in protected areas are prime holding areas.

-Top Baits: Crankbaits, Jigs and plastic worms.
+Top Baits: Crankbaits, jigs and jigging spoons.

 Fish shallow in the mornings and evenings and move deeper as the sun rises.
 Use lures that mimic crawfish as this is a favorite food of the walleye.
 Follow points and rocky or gravel structure deeper until you establish the proper depth.
 Night fishing for walleye in summer can be very effective.

-Top Baits: Jigs, spoons and plastic worms.
+Top Baits: Jigs, spoons and ice jigs.

 Try moderately shallow depths in the mornings then move deeper as the sun rises.
 Walleyes are less active in cold water, so move your bait in a slow, easy to catch manner and fish deep structure.

-Walleye fishing waters by state.
+Walleye, sauger or saugeye fishing waters by state.